kakaiba-talaga/DebugAI/README.md

 # DebugAI

-OpenAI assisted debugging and code correction.
+OpenAI ChatGPT assisted debugging and code correction.

 This has been _inspired_ by Wolverine ➜ [https://github.com/biobootloader/wolverine](https://github.com/biobootloader/wolverine)